 JDP-Politics students can participate in the many stimulating research centers on campus, including the Center for the Study of Democratic Politics, the Bobst Center for International Peace and Justice, the Niehaus Center for Global Governance, the University Center for Human Values, and the Law and Public Affairs Program.

-If positions are available, students in the Ph.D. program in Politics may also transfer into the Joint Degree Program through “internal” applications in the spring of their first year.
+If positions are available, students in the Ph.D. program in Politics may transfer into the Joint Degree Program through “internal” applications to the JDP by March 1 of their first or second year of graduate study.
+Acceptance into that program does not alter precept responsibilities.

 More information about JDP admissions can be found at the Joint Degree Program in Social Policy site.